valdarlab/h2GxD-hsrats/README.md

 ```

 In addition to the `SavageDicketGxT.pdf` report, `results/BF_results.csv` will be produced and `results/plots/` and `results/posterior_densities/` directories will be populated with one file per sex/phenotype combination.

+**Note** that this step requires almost 15 GB of memory.
+If you are using Docker for Mac, you will need to increase the memory limit above the default 2 GB.

 Notes
 -----